Home > HVAC > AC Not Cooling? 8 Reasons Why & What to Do

 Your AC system needs to breathe, and a dirty air filter is the most common reason it can’t.
 When the filter gets clogged with dust, pet dander, and other debris, it severely restricts airflow.
 This forces your system to work much harder to pull in air, reducing its cooling power and efficiency.
 In some cases, a blocked filter can cause the indoor evaporator coil to freeze over, stopping the cooling process entirely.
 Check your filter and if you can’t see light through it, it’s time for a change.
 This simple step is part of any good service maintenance program and can quickly restore airflow.

-Clear Debris Around Your Outdoor Unit
+Clear Away Debris From the Outdoor Unit

 Your air conditioning system has two main parts: an indoor unit and an outdoor unit.
 The outdoor unit, or condenser, is responsible for releasing the heat it has removed from your home.
 For it to work properly, it needs plenty of space for air to circulate.
 Take a walk outside and check on your unit.
 Over time, leaves, grass clippings, dirt, and weeds can build up around it, blocking airflow.
 Make sure to clear away any debris, maintaining at least two feet of clear space on all sides.
 This allows the unit to effectively expel heat and cool your home.